 Seferian-Jenkins was only thrown two passes versus Oregon, but he made acrobatic catches for 36 yards and a touchdown.
 Against Stanford, Seferian-Jenkins recorded four receptions for 58 yards.
 He had some nice blocks in the ground game for Sankey, but also had a bad drop late in the fourth quarter that could have gotten the Huskies close to being in range for a game-tying field goal attempt.
 Seferian-Jenkins was suspended for the season-opening contest versus Boise State due to his offseason DUI.

-In 2013, Seferian-Jenkins has 33 receptions for 413 yards and seven scores.
-The Washington offense seems to have forgotten about him as it is led by Bishop Sankey, while Keith Price has favored throwing to other receivers.
+In 2013, Seferian-Jenkins hauled in 36 passes for 450 yards and eight scores.
+The Washington offense seemed to forget about him as it was led by Bishop Sankey, while Keith Price favored throwing to other weapons.

 8/30/13: It looks like Seferian-Jenkins could contend to be the best tight end prospect to enter the NFL since Vernon Davis went in the top 10 of the 2006 NFL Draft.
 Seferian-Jenkins has a freaky combination of size and speed.
 The 6-foot-6, 266-pounder’s pass receiving and run blocking is reminiscent of New England Patriots star tight end Ron Gronkowski.

 Seferian-Jenkins was in the running as the best tight end in college football as a freshman in 2011.
 He was an absolute force as a receiver and a blocker, totaling 41 receptions for 538 yards and six touchdowns.

 Seferian-Jenkins caught 69 passes for 852 yards and seven touchdowns last year.
 Quarterback Keith Price had a disappointing season, and his standout tight end was capable of producing even more.